hbagdi/fly-kong/README.md

-# Deploy Kong to fly.io using Kong Konnect
+# Deploy Kong to fly.io with Kong Konnect

-This guide shows how to use [fly.io](https://fly.io) to deploy Kong data-plane instances that are managed by Konnect.
+This guide shows how to use [fly.io](https://fly.io) to deploy Kong data-plane instances that Konnect manages.

 ## Steps

 ### Sign up

 Sign up for [Konnect](https://cloud.konghq.com) and [fly.io](https://fly.io) if you haven't already.

-Kong's Konnect cloud does not require a credit-card.
+Kong Konnect does not require a credit card.
-Fly does require one for verification.
+Fly requires one for verification.

 ### Setup flyctl